 About World Lacrosse

-World Lacrosse is the international federation for men’s and women’s lacrosse, responsible for providing effective leadership and governance of the sport internationally while supporting the continued growth of lacrosse worldwide.
+World Lacrosse is the IOC-recognized international governing body for lacrosse, responsible for providing effective leadership and governance of the sport internationally while supporting the continued growth of lacrosse worldwide.

-In May 2019, the international federation that had previously been known as the Federation of International Lacrosse introduced its new name and brand identity — World Lacrosse.
+In May 2019, the International Federation previously known as the Federation of International Lacrosse introduced its new name and brand identity: World Lacrosse.

 World Lacrosse Vision